Azure/azure-sdk/docs/cpp/design.md

 * Post-Conditions
     : Post-Condition violations happen when some function didn't do the correct thing, these are _always_ bugs in the function itself, and users shouldn't be expected to handle them.
 * Heap Exhaustion (Out of Memory)
     : Running out of memory.
-Depending on the API, this may be treated like an ordinary exhaustion condition, or it may be a recovertable error
 * Recoverable Error
     : Things like trying to open a file that doesn't exist, or trying to write to a full disk.
 These kinds of errors can usually be handled by a function's caller directly, and need to be considered by callers that want to be robust.